Chapter 8. Validation and Diagnostics

 Introduction

 Schematron is the language that LEMDO uses to write rules specific to LEMDO’s encoding.
 Schematron, alongside our schema, ensures that encoding is consistent and correct throughout the LEMDO project.
 If your encoding does not follow one of the Schematron rules that we have written, then you will get a validation error.
-This will prompt you to go back and correct your encoding.
-It is important that you fix validation errors as soon as you get them.
+This error will prompt you to go back and correct your encoding.
+Important: fix validation errors as soon as you see an error message or a red squiggly line; if you ignore error messages, the errors will compound and become harder to correct.

-If you commit an invalid file, it will break the build.
-This means that our Jenkins Continuous Integration Server is unable to finish serving up a new version of the LEMDO-dev website.
-When the build is broken, nobody can see the work that they have recently committed rendered in HTML.
-If you inadvertently break the build, a member of the LEMDO team will contact you so that you can fix the error causing the build break.
+If you commit an invalid file, it will break the build and prevent our Jenkins Continuous Integration Server from serving up a new version of the LEMDO-dev website.
+When the build is broken, nobody can see their recently committed work rendered in HTML.
+If you inadvertently break the build, a member of the LEMDO team will contact you to let you know that we are fixing the error or to invite you to fix the error causing the build break.

-If there is an error that is frequently occurring that is not currently prevented by Schematron, we will write a new Schematron rule in the ODD file (lemdo.odd).
+If we see a frequently occurring error that is not currently prevented by Schematron, we will write a new Schematron rule in the ODD file (lemdo.odd).
 You must svn up regularly to ensure that you get any new Schematron rules that we add.

 Step-by-Step: Check Validity

-Click the validation button at the top of your Oxygen window (it resembles a piece of paper with a checkmark on it).
+Click the validation button at the top of your Oxygen window.
+(The icon resembles a piece of paper with a red checkmark.)

 Check for the validation message at the bottom of your Oxygen window.
 It will say either Validation successful or Document contains errors.

-If your validation is successful, you can either continue working or save and commit your file.
+If your validation is successful, you can either continue working or commit your file.

 If your validation is not successful, you must fix the error.
 Never commit an invalid file.

-For more detailed instructions for validating a file, see Validate Files.
+For more detailed instructions on validating a file, see Validate Files.

 Practice: Fix Validation Errors